 Stunning watch features a mother-of-pearl dial with Côtes du Jura guilloche and two universes of night and day.
 Meteorite moon surrounded by an aventurine sky indicating night is at 12 o’clock, with sun-shaped small seconds at 6 o’clock representing the day.
 Indicating hours and minutes are elegant Louis Moinet signature Gouttes de Rosée hands.

 There are two versions of the Stardance available.
-One with a diamond studded bezel and one without, both versions are housed in grade 5 polished titanium case.
-Ceramic bezel is encrusted with a ring of dazzling 54 VVS Top Wesselton diamonds, divided into six segments by 6 cabochon-cut sapphires.
-Day-night theme continues on the case back as well, with central disc of automatic rotor decorated with moon encircled with sun rays.
-Automatic movement is visible through the case.
+One with a diamond-studded bezel and one without, both versions are housed in grade 5 polished titanium case.
+Ceramic bezel is encrusted with a ring of dazzling 54 VVS Top Wesselton diamonds, divided into six segments by 6 cabochon cut sapphires.
+The day-night theme continues on the case back as well, with a central disc of automatic rotor decorated with moon encircled with sun rays.
+The automatic movement is visible through the case.

 Stardance features an automatic movement exclusively developed for Louis Moinet by Concepto.
 It also boasts a power reserve of 42 hours.
 Completing the timepiece is a beautiful hand-stitched Louisiana alligator and crocodile leather strap, with stainless steel and titanium buckle.
 Both versions are available in a numbered 350 piece limited series.

 Source: Louis Moinet